-All assignments should be written using a word processor, either prior to or following composition.
-Learning how to operate a computer and gaining facility with one or more word-processing programs, if you have not already done so, will be a small but exceedingly important part of your education.
-Do however BEWARE OF THE AUTO-CORRECT FEATURE that is a standard feature of Microsoft Word, which may substitute the wrong word in an attempting to correct your spelling!
-(I strongly recommend that you disable this function by un-checking "replace as you type" under "Autocorrect" in the "Tools" menu.).
+In all your written work, furthermore, BEWARE OF THE AUTO-CORRECT FEATURE that is a standard feature of word processing software, which may substitute the wrong word in an attempt to correct your spelling.
+I strongly recommend that you disable this function; in MS Word, un-check "replace as you type" under "Autocorrect" in the "Tools" menu.

-As strange as this will seem at first, do NOT put your name on any of your typed pages; it should appear only on the self-assessment page at the end (see the description of self-assessment, #24 below, for details).
-However do make sure that your written work includes what I call the essential “magic numbers” at the top of the first page on either the right or left side (no title pages please):
+As strange as this will seem at first, do NOT put your name on any of your typed pages; it should appear only on the back of the last page only.
+On the reports (NOT needed for the worksheet), please DO PUT

 When describing a practice mentioned in the readings, you must give parenthetical page references not only for quoting directly, but also for any paraphrased description you present.
 Use MLA in-text citation format if you cite (the optional source) Asian Art: ([author’s last name] [page no.])--e.g., (La Plante 28); but when you cite from the anthologies or textbook, please use the title abbreviation (MOO, RAP, or IAR) instead of the author's last name.

 A parenthetical citation should be just before the period or semicolon which concludes the relevant quote or paraphrase (unless you are citing a single-spaced, indented block quote--see the next comment--in which case it should follow after the period); in no case should the parentheses and their content be within citation marks, since they are not part of what you are quoting.